Lancetnik/Propan/README.md

 ### Project template

-Also **propan cli** is able to generate production-ready application template:
+Also, **Propan CLI** is able to generate a production-ready application template:

 ```shell
 $ propan create [projectname]